 The renovation of the gymnasium will ensure that the facilities within the fitness center stay up-to-date with emerging needs of patrons to maintain the commitment to help students, faculty, and staff achieve healthy fitness goals.

-The New Student Engagement & Welcome Center will provide visitors, students, and faculty with a primary entry point to the campus.
-This building shall accommodate a space to welcome visitors and incoming students during freshman orientation and other campus events.
-Various student support services will also be housed within this building.
-This building will serve as a one-stop location for new students.
+Also located in the Rio Grande Building will be the New Student Engagement & Welcome Center which will provide visitors, students, and faculty with a primary entry point to the campus.
+Various student support services will be housed within this building and will serve as a one-stop location for new students.